About USC Gould

 Brown is one of more than 90 students who have gone through the Student Scholars program, enrolling in the two-semester Law 798, Mental Health Law, Policy, and Ethics class taught by Saks, founder and faculty director of the Saks Institute of Mental Health Law, Policy, and Ethics and Christopher Schnieders, director.
 The class discusses a different mental health topic each year, ranging from the use of mechanical restraints, to how students cope with mental illness at school, to this year’s topic: Mental health and immigration, including asylum.
 Students identify research areas within those topics and explore them independently with input from Saks and Schnieders.

-“The goal is to train future leaders in the law field or influence upcoming lawyers and other disciplinary students on ways to decrease stigma and learn to succeed in face of any kind of mental health challenge,” says Schnieders.
+“The goal is to train future leaders in the law field or influence upcoming lawyers and other disciplinary students on ways to decrease stigma and learn to succeed in the face of any kind of mental health challenge,” says Schnieders.

 The class typically includes mostly law students, a psychiatry resident, and PhD students in social work, psychology, philosophy or neuroscience.
 Through the years, Saks notes an increasing willingness among students to openly speak about the personal impacts of mental illness on their lives, starting during orientation – which in the past was too intimidating for students fearful of being labeled.